-- The dog not licking the nose
+- Your dog stopped licking their nose

 - Low humidity (indoor or outdoor air dryness)

-Not licking the nose
+Not licking their nose

 Dogs with flat faces (brachycephalic) have a hard time reaching their noses with their tongues.
 Such dogs include toy breeds like Pugs, Shih Tzus, Brussels Griffon, Chihuahua, and the Miniature Bulldog.
 In large breeds, the English Mastiff, and Boxers are prone to dry and crusty dog noses because of their flat faces.